How much money is enough to be happy? (Are you making enough!)

 Several studies show that an income of above £68,000 is where people reach a fairly happy or satisfactory level of income.
 I guess that means they can buy most of the things they need to go on the types of Holidays they like living the size of the house they want.
 Beyond this studies have shown there is a little additional happiness created.

-You can’t live in more than one large house at a time, and you can’t go on more than one luxury holiday at a time.
+You can’t live in more than one large house at a time and go on more than one luxury holiday at a time.
 I guess you can have more than one massive walk-in wardrobe, but the more clothes you have, the more and more choices you are bombarded with that are of little consequence, i.e. whether it’s the red or blue shirt.

 Luxuries are by definition not a need but a want.
 And you should never prioritise luxuries over safely securing your needs.